 - 1.1.
-The Local Government Auditor is the independent external auditor of the financial statements of Causeway Coast & Glens Borough Council (the Council) under the Local Government (Northern Ireland) Order 2005 (the Order).
-Our audit is designed to allow the Local Government Auditor to give an opinion on whether: - the financial statements are 'true and fair', in accordance with relevant legal and regulatory requirements and the Code of Practice on Local Authority Accounting (the Code); - the information given in certain sections of the Statement of Accounts is consistent with the financial statements; and - a number of further matters on which she reports by exception, including whether or not adequate accounting records have been maintained or if the Annual Governance Statement does not reflect Department of the Environment guidance or compliance with the Code. - 1.2.
-The purpose of this document is to highlight to the Chief Financial Officer and Audit Committee of the Council: - how we plan to audit the financial statements for the year ending 31st March 2016, including how we will be addressing significant risks of material misstatement to transactions and balances; - matters of interest and developments in financial reporting and legislation; - the planned timetable, fees and audit team; and - matters which we are required to communicate to you under International Standards on Auditing (UK and Ireland) (ISAs), including the scope of the audit, our respective responsibilities, and how we maintain independence and objectivity (Annex 1).
+The Local Government Auditor is the independent external auditor of the financial statements of the Council under the Local Government (Northern Ireland) Order 2005 (the Order).
+Our audit is designed to allow the Local Government Auditor to give an opinion on whether: - the financial statements are 'true and fair', in accordance with relevant legal and regulatory requirements and the Code of Practice on Local Authority Accounting (the Code); - the information given in certain sections of the Statement of Accounts is consistent with the financial statements; and - a number of further matters on which she reports by exception, including whether or not adequate accounting records have been maintained or if the Annual Governance Statement does not reflect Department for Communities guidance or compliance with the Code. - 1.2.
+The purpose of this document is to highlight to the Chief Financial Officer and Audit Committee of the Council: - how we plan to audit the financial statements for the year ending 31 March 2017, including how we will be addressing significant risks of material misstatement to transactions and balances; - matters of interest and developments in financial reporting and legislation; - the planned timetable, fees and audit team; and - matters which we are required to communicate to you under International Standards on Auditing (UK and Ireland) (ISAs), including the scope of the audit, our respective responsibilities, and how we maintain independence and objectivity (Annex 1).